 Settings in the Floor Defaults dialogs that affect the overall height of a structure will also affect the heights of floor and ceiling platforms.
-See "To set the Floor 1 Defaults" on page 24 of the Exterior Walls Tutorial.
+See "To set the default floor structures" on page 23 of the Exterior Walls Tutorial.

 Floor Defaults also include the default Ceiling Heights and Floor and Ceiling Platform Thicknesses.
 See "To set the default floor structures" on page 23 of the Exterior Walls Tutorial.